-Many people and organizations already publish statistical datasets using the RDF Data Cube Vocabulary.
+Many people and organizations already publish statistical datasets using the RDF Data Cube Vocabulary (opens new window).
 As mentioned in the specification, the Data Cube vocabulary can be used for any multi-dimensional data, but I have not yet encountered RDF Data Cube data that was not of statistical nature in the wild.

 At Zazuko we help organizations publish statistical data, we also use RDF Data Cubes in diverse machine learning projects.